harrymander/dataclasses-struct/README.md

 #### Characters and bytes arrays

-In both size modes, a single-byte ASCII character can be packed  by annotating a field with the builtin `bytes` type or the `dataclasses_struct.Char` type.
+In both size modes, a single byte can be packed by annotating a field with the builtin `bytes` type or the `dataclasses_struct.Char` type.
 The field's unpacked Python representation will be a `bytes` of length 1.

 ```python
 @dcs.dataclass_struct()